 When no one stopped by, I went downstairs with my laptop.
-After sitting there for 10-15 minutes, the IT guy appeared, took the MAC address of my laptop and entered it in the router’s settings via his phone to make it work.
-Besides this, WiFi didn’t give me problems anymore.
+After sitting there for about 15 minutes, the IT guy appeared, took the MAC address of my laptop and entered it in the router’s settings via his phone to make it work.
+Besides this, WiFi didn’t give me problems any more.

 The hotel has a spa, some restaurants, and a cafe.
 There are a pool and a gym, too.

 I am knowingly putting this topic at last as it sums up all the encounters I had with the staff as mentioned above.